ghc-proposals/ghc-proposals/new-proposal.rst

 We have a clear rule that GHC’s interpretation of plain Haskell (without language extensions) shall not change.
 But what about Haskell with language extensions?
 Some of the proposals that the GHC committee receives aspire to change the meaning of an extension, say ``Foo``.
 At this point, we have to conflicting desires: We want ``Foo`` to be better.
 But we also want to cater for users who use ``{-# LANGUAGE Foo #-}`` and might expect their code to work in all versions of GHC supporting ``Foo``.

+Users that want to only use stable extensions can declare that intent using `NoExperimentalExtensions`.
+This is optional and comparable to some optional discipine like `-Wall -Werror` or using only Haskell98 code.

 Proposed Change Specification
 -----------------------------

 Every major release of GHC shall categorize its supported language extensions into two groups: **Experimental** and **Stable**.
 The user manual will clearly state the status and, for stable extensions, since when it is considered stable.

 Initially, all language extensions are considered **experimental**.

 The rules for changes to a language extensions are then as follows: